Knights of Guinevere: Production

 Knights of Guinevere was co-created by Dana Terrace, John Bailey Owen, and Zach Marcus; all three had previously worked together on the Disney Channel animated series The Owl House, the latter two being writers on the show, and the former being the series' creator.
 In May 2025, Terrace described the series, on social media, as different from The Owl House, describing it as being "much more adult oriented" and having "adult themes," such as "animated blood and gore".

-Knights of Guinevere was created after Terrace left Disney following her series (The Owl House) being cancelled by the channel due to its style and audience being "inconsistent with the company's brand".
+Knights of Guinevere was conceived after Terrace left Disney Television Animation after her The Owl House was cancelled due to its style and audience being "inconsistent with the company's brand".
 Some time later, co-founder of Glitch Productions Kevin Lerdwichagul contacted Terrace on social media, offering her to work for the studio, saying: "Do you want to make whatever you want?".
 She accepted the offer and it led to the creation of Knights of Guinevere.
-The Michigan Daily said that her career in Disney influenced the pilot's plot, it noted that Park Planet (fictional corporation in the pilot) shared some similarities with The Walt Disney Company.
-In September 2025, prior to the pilot's release, Terrace talked about it at Pixelatl Festival in Guadalajara, Mexico.
+The Michigan Daily said that her career in Disney influenced the pilot's plot, it noted that Park Planet, the fictional corporation in the pilot, shares some similarities with The Walt Disney Company.
+A dedicated 2D animation team was formed within Glitch for the series production, while animation cleanup and colouring was outsourced to Studio Maela, an Irish animation studio.
+In September 2025, prior to the pilot's release, Terrace discussed the show at Pixelatl Festival in Guadalajara, Mexico.

-A dedicated 2D animation team was formed within Glitch for the production of Knights of Guinevere.
-For animation cleanup and colour, Glitch partnered with the Irish animation studio Studio Meala.
-The pilot premiered on 19 September 2025, and was described by Animation Magazine as a "buzzy project, aimed at adult audiences" which makes the "studio's first 2D animated endeavor."
-Terrace told the publication that the series is a "passion project" and she, Zach and John created "with some of the best artists, animators, musicians and production crew we know," with Glitch Productions CEO Kevin Lerdwichagul telling the same publication that the series represents "an exciting new chapter for Glitch as we expand into 2D animation for the first time....to tell bold, emotionally resonant stories that sit in the underserved space between kids' cartoons and adult comedies".
-The same publication, and others, reported that fans should "stay tuned" for additional updates on the pilot's possible continuation.
+Knights of Guinevere was described by Animation Magazine as a "buzzy project, aimed at adult audiences" which makes the "studio's first 2D animated endeavor."
+Terrace told the publication that the series is a "passion project" and she, Owen, and Marcus created "with some of the best artists, animators, musicians and production crew we know," with Glitch Productions CEO Kevin Lerdwichagul telling the same publication that the series represents "an exciting new chapter for Glitch as we expand into 2D animation for the first time....to tell bold, emotionally resonant stories that sit in the underserved space between kids' cartoons and adult comedies".

+Release

+Knights of Guinevere was first revealed in the form of a teaser trailer, uploaded to Glitch Productions' YouTube channel on 17 January 2025.
+Commenting on the teaser, Kirsten Carey of The Mary Sue said it looked "spectacular" and was "immediately intriguing," making comparisons between Guinevere and Snow White.
+A second trailer was later uploaded on 29 August, with the series' pilot debuting on 19 September.
+On 13 February, Knights of Guinevere was announced as having been greenlit for a full series, alongside an art book of the pilot, with both a softcover and limited edition hardcover, on Glitch's online store ending at March 6.

+On September 22, 2026, Animation Is Film festival in Los Angeles, taking place from October 16 to 19, 2026, announced that it would screen the first two episodes of Knights of Guinevere following the release of the second episode online on October 9, 2026.

 Reception

-A teaser trailer for Knights of Guinevere was uploaded to Glitch Productions' YouTube channel on 17 January 2025; within 24 hours, the trailer received over a million views.
-Others said that the trailer looks "spectacular" and is "immediately intriguing," with comparisons between Guinevere acting like Snow White.
-In the first two days following its release on 19 September, the series' pilot episode received eight million views.
-Evan Valentine of ComicBook reported that in the five days after its release, it had garnered over ten million views.
-In the next three weeks, the pilot received additional four million views.